-PTH 110 - Medical Terminology for the Physical Therapist Assistant
+PTH 110 - Medical Terminology and Documentation

 This course offers students interaction with the dynamic language of healthcare.
 Through comprehensive study, exercises, and case studies, students will have the opportunity to be immersed in the words, abbreviations, and symbols used in healthcare.